Victor Hyduke -- Home on Furlough. Photo taken in front of the home of Victor's parents.

 Back of photo reads: "Wibright, Victor Hyduke, Habas; Fitzsimmons General Hospital."
 Although still very thin, my father (Victor) looked much better in this photo than in others.
 He is the one in the middle.

 Letter from Army listing ribbons/medals for which victor was eligible.
+Although the letter states Asiatic-Pacific Medal with 3 bronze stars, he actually received 4 bronze stars.

 Victor's memorial following his death in 2002.